Once upon a time, Ginnifer Goodwin and Josh Dallas fell in love.

 By March 2012, Goodwin and Dallas had moved in together—before they even made their red carpet debut the following month, at the White House Correspondents Dinner.

 "The relationship has been full-on since the moment it turned romantic," our source said, "and they spend every moment together.
 There was no reason to wait and take it slow—they fell in love, and it feels right."

-In their case, togetherness only made the heart grow fonder.
+In their case, a lack of distance only made the heart grow fonder.

 "It's definitely a plus that we get to spend so much time together," Dallas told E!
-News that November.
+News in November 2012.
 "I think it adds something; it adds a different dynamic to the characters that we're playing that we can bring to it.
 It's always a great day going to work with Ginnifer Goodwin; she's a fantastic actress and I learn so much from her.
 We just get to play, so it's nice."

 He popped the question in October 2013 and, on the verge of welcoming their first child together, they tied the knot in April 2014.
 Son Oliver was born the following month, and they welcomed his brother, Hugo, in 2016.

 Being a mom "makes me feel like acting is not at all creative," Goodwin divulged to E!
 News at the 2015 People's Choice Awards, "but being a parent—anybody who's a parent I want to, like, give an Oscar to."